ZenuCode/Airbnb-Webpage/README.md

   - JSX
   - Custom Components
   - Declarative Styling
-  - Properties
+  - Properties for Reusable Components
-  - Mapping
-  - Data Binding
+  - Data Binding & Mapping

 In the project directory, you can run: